Tips for achieving a good night’s sleep

 8. Unwind before bed

-Rather than watch TV or go on your phone like previously mentioned, read a book, listen to some relaxing music, meditate or practice breathing techniques to calm your mind.
+Rather than watch TV or play on your phone as previously mentioned, read a book, listen to some relaxing music, meditate or practice breathing techniques to calm your mind.
 If you often struggle to get to sleep it can be very beneficial to listen to some white noise.
 There are a number of apps available that allow you to listen to natural noises such as rain, rainforest noises or waves crashing.
 These natural noises can be very powerful at inducing sleep.
+You may benefit from taking magnesium, a powerful mineral that helps to promote relaxation and healthy sleep.